 Preparing for Your Eye Exam at Clay Eye Physicians & Surgeons

 When calling Clay Eye Physicians & Surgeons to make an eye appointment, be prepared to describe any current vision problems.
 Our experienced team will get your appointment scheduled, and send out any necessary paperwork for you to complete prior to your exam.
-You can also access this paperwork online by clicking here.
+You can also access this paperwork online by visiting our patient forms page online.

 Before going to the appointment, patients should gather the following information to help answer questions the eye care professional may ask: